NeuralLog/server/README.md

 1. **Persistent Storage**: Log data is stored in Docker volumes mounted at `/app/data` in the container
 2. **Port Mapping**:
-   - NeuralLog server: Port 3030
+   - NeuralLog server with Redis storage: Port 3030
+   - NeuralLog server with NeDB storage: Port 3031
+   - NeuralLog server with Memory storage: Port 3032
    - Redis service: Port 6379
-3. **Environment Variables**: Configure the server using environment variables in the docker-compose.yml file
+3. **Environment Variables**: Configure the server using environment variables in the Docker Compose files

 ### Docker Network